Alevoid/serverless-react-starter/README.md

 yarn quickInstall && yarn start
 ```

-This is enough to have the project app and running;
+This is enough to have the project up and running;

 ## Single packages: